alanbalugu/surgical-video-analysis/README.md

 	b.
 Create the train.txt (and test.txt) files (IF NOT ALREADY DONE in Step a) with the proper image path within darknet directory.
 Use: pascal_to_yolov4_annotations.py
 		**This step uses the directory of .xml annotation files (PASCAV VOC format)

 	c.
-To train yolov4-darknet, use the following guide: https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects
+To train yolov4-darknet, use the following guide: https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects.
+Try to compile/build with OPENCV flag enabled if possible.

 		- Follow the instruction on that page. ***BUT there are some inconsistencies potentially: